RENIE FERNANDES

 Capital Program Leadership

-Leading complex capital delivery across distributed and operational environments.
+Leading complex capital delivery across live, multi-site environments.

 02